This guide explains what Special Consideration is, how to apply, and what supporting evidence is required.

 Medical certificates that list symptoms as self-reported will be assessed based on the impact period noted.
 However, if your account and the certificate do not align, the application will be reviewed individually.

-Support Services
+Wellbeing Support

 Equitable Learning Services (ELS)

-• Offers learning support and adjustments for students with ongoing circumstances
+• Offers learning support and adjustments for students with ongoing circumstances.

-• More about ELS
+• More about ELS.

-Translation support
+Translation Support

 If you require help with translation, choose a translator accredited by NAATI (National Accreditation Authority for Translators and Interpreters).